 Depending on your preference, harvest your peppers at different stages of maturity.
 Young peppers are usually green while most mature peppers are red.
 As they mature, they get warmer in color and sweeter in color.
 This means an awesome variety of flavors and nutrients all from one plant.

 If your pepper is red, harvest immediately — they’re ripe!
 Green peppers are continuing to grow seeds, but can still be harvested and eaten.
+The best way to harvest your peppers is to take a clean, sharp knife and to cut the fruit from the main stem.

 However, be careful not to harvest too many peppers before they reach full maturity.
 When you pick green peppers, the plant gets nervous and produces more fruit.
 Although this might sound great, this is like having more and more children in a family; when resources are divided amongst a growing number of peppers, the flavor and nutrition in each decreases.